affffffffffffffffffffff/CS1-arduino-projects/README.md

 Cycles through different colors, fading in and out.
 `noLoopConstruct.cpp` attempts to recreate `original.cpp`/`sketch_jan23a.ino` without using any loop constructs.
 > Besides control flow, modulus is another viable solution.
+### jan25a
+Four LEDs based on timing data, syncing with timing tables in Excel.
+Again.